AI API

 x-error Human-readable error message describing what went wrong

-x-error-id Unique MD5 hash identifier for error tracking and support
+x-error-id Unique identifier for error tracking and support

 Error Codes